sadikovi/spark-spree/README.md

 ```
 For remapping ports in case some of them are already taken, refer to docker documentation.

-Once container has started, Spark UI should be available at http://localhost:8080.
+Once container has started, Spark UI should be available at
+[http://localhost:8080](http://localhost:8080).
+Note that you run it on Windows or OS X, you might
+need to use boot2docker IP instead of localhost: `docker-machine ip default`.

 To restart container run (for more info refer to docker documentation):
 ```